revanth83/revanth83.github.io/_posts/2025-12-06-email-subjectline-experiment.md

   - Failing to find a statistically significant effect does **not** mean there is no effect.
   - It may simply mean the sample size is too small to reliably detect the effect you care about.

-This is exactly the warning in Chapter 2 that **“absence of evidence is not evidence of absence.”**
+This is exactly the warning in the standard literature that **“absence of evidence is not evidence of absence.”**

 ## 7. Final Summary (for Marketing / Product Stakeholders)